Brad Barquist

 Bradley N. Barquist (born 1968) is an American former long-distance runner who represented the United States at the men's 10,000 meters at the 1996 Summer Olympics.
 He finished 30th overall as a non-qualifier, with a time of 29:11.20.

+Barquist competed for the Michigan Wolverines track and field team in the NCAA.

 He was also a coach for the Interlake High School cross country and track teams.
-Notably, he is a key member of Discount Ski Team, who as of March 12, 2018, became the back-to-back champions of CityLeague Friday night racing at Alpental.
+He is a key member of Discount Ski Team, who as of March 12, 2018, became the back-to-back champions of CityLeague Friday night racing at Alpental.